 The whole of the ground floor should be constructed to allow air to travel freely around under the timber floor.
 This ventilation is vital to prevent mould growth and to dry out the sub floor brickwork which is all below the general damp proof course level.

-air bricks which should be sited every 1500mm (5 feet) or so all round the building.
+The air enters via the air bricks which should be sited every 1500mm (5 feet) or so all round the building.
 These should never be blocked, or worse still, built over.
 Have a good look at your air bricks every couple of years or so.
 Most are brick sized but replacing these with bigger ones when other work is going on, will be a few bob well spent.
 It’s not worth getting builders in specially though.

-extension, or particularly a conservatory built against a wall with air bricks in it, make sure the builders fit adequate tubing under the new floor to extend the openings to the new outside wall, or 50% of your ventilation may be lost.
+If you are having a (solid floor) extension, or particularly a conservatory built against a wall with air bricks in it, make sure the builders fit adequate tubing under the new floor to extend the openings to the new outside wall, or 50% of your ventilation may be lost.
 The building inspector should see this is done in the case of an extension but most conservatories don’t need to be overseen by inspectors.

-proper fire in your living room and the house has suspended floors, it’s worth getting a grille put in the floor close to the fireplace.
+If you have a proper fire in your living room and the house has suspended floors, it’s worth getting a grille put in the floor close to the fireplace.
 This is particularly relevant if you have double glazing or weatherproofed windows.
 The fire needs oxygen and it will pull air from under the floor rather than creating a draught under the living room door.
 Ever wondered why all the edges of your auntie’s carpets were blackened where they met the skirting boards?
 It was caused by dirty air being sucked up from the sub floor by that coal fire she always had.

-Problems with Ground Level Floors i) It is solid concrete and was built in the 1950s and is rising slowly in the middle of the room.
+i) It is solid concrete and was built in the 1950s and is rising slowly in the middle of the room.
 You have sulphate attack.
 This is a chemical problem brought on because the hardcore under the slab might have been old power station waste and it is swelling.
 You need a new floor I’m afraid BUT look on the bright side, get underfloor heating put in and bring those fuel bills down.

-clay and there have been a couple of dry summers and there may be a large tree nearby.
+ii) The house is built on clay and there have been a couple of dry summers and there may be a large tree nearby.
 This combination will have removed thousands of gallons of water from the sub soil.
 When it rains for the next six months, it all flows back again, the ground heaves and the floor cracks.
 Same result as the previous paragraph I’m afraid!

 iii) You have a suspended wooden floor that’s springy or downright loose.
 Unlike bedroom floors, ground floors don’t tend to fail due to too few or incorrectly sized timbers.
 They usually fail in corners or on either side of a chimney breast or right by the front door.
 Normally it’s caused by a failure of the DPC and damp has set in.
 Do not ignore this.
+Wet rot is one thing but if the conditions change or already have done, then dry rot can grow.

 You don’t really know what dry rot is but you DO know you don’t want it,…. don’t you?